fsemiz/Introduction-To-Data-Structures/IntroductionToDataStructures-Part-I.md

 #### Arrays in Python Programming Language

+An array is a vector containing homogeneous elements i.e. belonging to the same data type.
+Elements are allocated with contiguous memory locations allowing easy modification, that is, addition, deletion, accessing of elements.

+In Python, we have to use the array module to declare arrays.
+If the elements of an array belong to different data types, an exception “Incompatible data types” is thrown.

 Python’s array module provides space-efficient storage of basic C-style data types like bytes, 32-bit integers, floating point numbers, and so on.

 Arrays created with the **array.array class** are **mutable** and behave similarly to lists, except for one important difference — they are “**typed arrays**” constrained to a single data type.